goblinhack/c-plus-plus-examples/std_sort_with_custom_iterators/README.md

     using pointer = T*;
     using reference = T&;
 ```
-Now we are able to use these iterators in our own container.
-To do that
+Now we are able to use MyIterator in our own container.
+To do so we must
-we need to instantiate the templates e.g.:
+first instantiate the templates e.g.:
 ```C++
 template<typename T> class MyVector {
     ...